app-sre/aws-resource-exporter/README.md

 ## Configuration

 AWS credentials can be passed as environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.
 AWS region must be passed via `AWS_REGION`.

+RDS Logs metrics are requested in parallel to improve the scrappping time.
+Also, metrics are cached to prevent AWS api rate limits.
+Parameters to tweak this behavior.

+- `LOGS_METRICS_WORKERS`: Number of workers to request log metrics in parallel (default=10)
+- `LOGS_METRICS_TTL`: Cache TTL for rds logs related metrics (default=300)

 To view all available command-line flags, run `./aws-resource-exporter -h`.